Battle of Cape Corvo: Battle

 Ottavio d'Aragona set sail to the Aegean Sea in command of his eight galleys.
 South of Samos, the Spanish Admiral was informed by Greek fishermen of the presence of 10 Ottoman galleys under Sinari Pasha in the surrounding area.
 The squadron crossed the Mycale Strait thanks to the help of an able Greek and arrived off Cape Corvo, where the Ottoman fleet was anchored: it was positioned with two galleys in the vanguard, two forming the main battle group, and three in the rear-guard.
 D'Aragona, having been warned of the presence of Sinari Pasha's vessels by a felucca previously detached ahead his fleet, ordered the attack, and followed by his squadron, approached the Ottoman formation and rammed its flagship.
 After three hours of combat, Sinari Pasha surrendered his galley, and was followed by his second-in-command and five other galleys.
 The remaining three managed to escape.

 About 400 Ottoman soldiers and sailors were killed, and another 600 captured.
 Among the most prominent prisoners were Sinari Pasha, who died of sorrow shortly after, and Mahamet, Bey of Alexandria and son of Müezzinzade Ali Pasha, who had commanded the Ottoman fleet at the Battle of Lepanto.
 Moreover, 1,200 Christian galley slaves were freed.
 The casualties on the Spanish side had been low and consisted of six men killed and 30 wounded.
 They soon returned to Sicily with their seven prizes, which were incorporated into their fleet upon their arrival at Messina.
 Another prize was taken during the cruise: a brigantine crewed by 17 Turks.
 The whole fleet, however, was nearly lost in a storm off Cape Solanto, 10 leagues from Messina, but all ships managed to enter the port with the help of about 70 barges.

 Aftermath

+While d'Aragona was absent from Sicily, Osuna trumped an Ottoman expedition which tried to capture Messina through deception.
+Two galleys and three galliots were captured, and a prize coming from Cartagena was recovered.
+The Ottoman landing parties, isolated from their ships, surrendered to the Spanish cavalry or attempted to escape inland.

 On 27 September Osuna organized a triumphal procession in Palermo to honour Ottavio d'Aragona.
 The Spanish Viceroy, d'Aragona, Cardinal Doria, the captains and knights of the galleys, the freed slaves, the 600 Ottoman prisoners, and the 900 soldiers which had participated in the battle, marched through the streets of the city; Osuna's pennant and the captured flags opening the march.
-The recovery of the Sicilian squadron continued the following years, achieving its most important victories at the battles of Cape Celidonia and Ragusa under Francisco de Rivera y Medina, one of Spain's most able naval commanders of the time.
+The recovery of the Sicilian squadron continued the following years, achieving its most important victories at the battles of Cape Celidonia and Ragusa under Francisco de Ribera, one of Spain's most able naval commanders of the time.